 The David Nicholls Memorial Collection is based on the private collection of Britain’s foremost Haiti expert, of which about a quarter deals specifically with Haiti, the Dominican Republic and other Caribbean territories.

-The Collection holds over 4,000 books and pamphlets, along with dissertations, working papers and a number of rare journal titles relating to his area of expertise.
+The collection holds over 4,000 books and pamphlets, along with dissertations, working papers and a number of rare journal titles relating to Nicholls’s area of expertise.
 It also holds archival material relating to David Nicholls which includes many of his manuscripts, articles, and personal papers.
-We are in the process of creating a definitive list of this material.
+Please see the listings below for further detail.

-The collection is catalogued and can be searched online using Oxford University’s SOLO catalogue.
-Researchers have come from as far afield as North America and the Caribbean to consult books and pamphlets, many of which are unavailable elsewhere.
+The book collection is catalogued and can be searched online using Oxford University’s SOLO catalogue.
+Many of the books and pamphlets are unavailable elsewhere.

 Researchers may also be interested in a collection of papers relating to Trinidad and Jamaica in the Weston Library, Oxford.
 These have been deposited by Professor Colin Clarke, trustee of the David Nicholls Memorial Trust.
-Details can be found at http://www.bodley.ox.ac.uk/dept/scwmss/wmss/online/modern/clarke-colin/clarke-colin.html.
+Details can be found by searching here.

-The Collection is open to all interested students and researchers by appointment only.
+Access to the collection is by appointment only.
 Borrowing is not generally permitted, but researchers based outside Oxford are able to request items on inter-library loan.
 Please read Borrowing from the DNMC for more information.
-Oxford-based researchers are welcome to use the Collection on a reference basis.
-Photocopying facilities are available.
-Please contact the College Librarian at firstname.lastname@example.org to make an appointment.

 See also: The David Nicholls Memorial Trust